 Finding future demand with Lisa King, Founder of AF Drinks

 So, what changed in the minds of consumers to create demand, and how did Lisa spot the opportunity to start a business in this up-and-coming category?
-For further reading, check out our article, the rise (and rise) of the non-alcoholic beverage industry.
+For further reading, check out our article, the rise (and rise) of the non-alcoholic beverage industry

 Tracksuit: The idea for AF drinks came about from your own journey on cutting back on alcohol.
-At what moment did you realise that there were more people like yourself out there and there was going to be significant future demand for non-alcoholic beverages?
+At what moment did you realize that there were more people like yourself out there and there was going to be significant future demand for non-alcoholic beverages?

 Lisa King: It happened just before we went down into our first lockdown in New Zealand when I decided to stop drinking for a while.
 A few people in my inner circle had given up drinking so it wasn’t completely new to me, but when I was looking at the overseas data this term ‘sober curious’ kept coming up about this movement.
 It was really interesting to see the first few brands coming out: Seedlip, and then when a brand like Heineken gets onto this, you go ‘Okay, there’s got to be something in it.’

 It doesn’t take a lot to figure out there are all these moments when people don’t want to drink.
 You’ve got to drive, or you’ve got kids.
 I've talked to lots of parents, and no one wants to be hungover on a Saturday morning.
 So I think there was enough compelling evidence for me to go, ‘I think there is something in this’.
 When we first introduced AF to NZ in 2021, there were a lot of people that were like ‘Why would you ever have a G&T without Alcohol?’

 It was really interesting, there was that kind of pushback: ‘What’s the point?
 Drink water, drink Coke.’
 When we did tastings, the minute you told people it was alcohol free they’d be like ‘No thanks’ like it was a really bad thing.
 That was really fascinating.